-To allow for the uncertainty associated with calculating the value of collateral received, the Group reduces such value by way of haircuts, see table 12.
+To allow for the uncertainty associated with calculating the value of collateral received, the Group reduces such value by way of haircuts, see table 11.
 For real estate, haircuts reflect the expected costs of a forced sale and a margin of safety.
-This haircut is 20% of the expected market value.
+This haircut is 20% of the expected market value for housing, 30% for Faroese commercial real estate and 35% for Greenlandic commercial real estate.
 For unlisted securities, guarantees by third party (exclusive of guarantees from public authorities and banks) and collateral in movables, the haircut is 100%.